Skip to Content

 • Rain jackets are durable and long-lasting- Rain jackets are designed for regular use.
 They are made from durable rip-stop fabric that can handle abuse.
 Rain jackets are less likely to get torn because the fabric sits closer to your body.
 You should get years of use out of a quality rain jacket.
 When buying a rain jacket, you should make sure that the zippers work well.
 This is one part that can fail.

 • You always have rain protection available when you pack a rain jacket- A rain jacket only serves one purpose.
 That is to wear as a jacket and keep you dry.
-When you pack a rain jacket, you’ll always have access to rain protection.
+When you pack a rain jacket, you’ll always have access to excellent rain protection.
 When you use a poncho, it might be in use as a groundsheet or tarp.
 If it starts raining, you won’t have any rain protection to wear.

 a family walking down a street while wearing rain jackets